shivannis/xandr-docs-public/xandr-docs/mobile-sdk/show-interstitials-on-android.md

 ---
-title : Show Interstitials on Android description : This page has instructions and code samples for showing interstitial ads on Android. ms.custom : android-sdk ms.date : 10/28/2023
+title: Show Interstitials on Android
+description: This page gives an overview on instructions and code samples for showing interstitial ads on Android. ms.custom: android-sdk ms.date: 10/28/2023
 ---

 # Show interstitials on Android

 This page has instructions and code samples for showing interstitial ads on Android.

 > [!NOTE]
 > Interstitial Ad Views and Placement/Creative Media Types
 >
 > Most of the time, the placements used in your SDK interstitial ad views should be configured to allow the *Banner* media type.
 This will give you the maximum amount of demand.
 You may still choose the *interstitial* media type depending on the type of ad you want to show, e.g.:
+>
 > - [Ad Ops - Set Up MRAID Full Screen Interstitials](ad-ops-set-up-mraid-full-screen-interstitials.md)
 > - [Ad Ops - Set Up Static Image Full Screen Interstitials](ad-ops-set-up-static-image-full-screen-interstitials.md)
 > - [Ad Ops - Set Up HTML Responsive Interstitials (non-MRAID)](ad-ops-set-up-html-responsive-interstitials-non-mraid.md)